Fantom-foundation/Sonic/README.md

 ### Validator

-New validator private key may be created with `sonictool --datadir=<DB path> validator new` command.
+A new validator private key may be created with `sonictool --datadir=<DB path> validator new` command.

 To launch a validator, you have to use `--validator.id` and `--validator.pubkey` flags to enable events emitter.
 Check the [Fantom Documentation](https://docs.fantom.foundation) for the detailed process